 Configure a server-level firewall rule

 The Azure Database for PostgreSQL service creates a firewall at the server-level.
-This firewall prevents external applications and tools from connecting to the server and any databases on the server unless a firewall rule is created to open the firewall for specific IP addresses.
+This firewall prevents external applications and tools from connecting to the server and any databases on the server, unless a firewall rule is created to open the firewall for specific IP addresses.

-In the server blade, select Connection Security.
+On the server page, select Connection security.